Mali

 These figures are from the 2022/23 cotton season.
 To find out more, read our latest annual report.

-Better Cotton Partner in Mali
+Better Cotton Partners in Mali

 Our Programme Partner in Mali is the Compagnie Malienne pour le Developpement des Textiles (CMDT), a semi-public limited cotton company charged with the production and marketing of Mali’s cotton.
 CMDT is responsible for providing agricultural advice to cotton producers, marketing raw seed cotton harvested from the field with cottonseed and lint still attached, transporting and ginning this seed cotton to separate cotton lint from cottonseed and selling cotton fibre for export and to the Malian textile industries.